 Many machines undergo regular calibration to ensure accuracy, but errors, particularly with foreign or damaged coins, can still occur.

-Despite this, coin-counting machines generally provide a quick and efficient way to convert spare change into cash or credit.
+Despite this, coin counting machines generally provide a quick and efficient way to convert spare change into cash or credit.

-What is a coin-counting machine?
+What is a Coin Counting Machine?

 Coin counting machines employ different methods to tally up coins accurately.

 Some bigger machines rely on sorting and counting based on size and denomination, while smaller some machines weigh coins in order to count them.
-They use advanced technology like optical sensors and electromagnetic mechanisms to calculate it precisely.
+They use sophisticated technology like optical sensors and electromagnetic mechanisms to calculate it precisely.

 Several factors can influence the accuracy of coin counting machines.
 The accuracy of these machines in credit unions can vary, and non-members may face fees ranging from 3 to 9 percent.